RobertOGorman/Project_9/README.md

-# Project 4: Around The U.S.
+# Project 9: Around The U.S.

 ### Overview

-This is a project which features an interactive page where users can add, remove, or like photos.
+This project features an interactive page where users can both edit their profile details as well as adding, removing, or liking new cards.

 ### Technologies